DatingVIP/UEvent/README.md

 API
 ===
-*Then names of things and what not ...*
+*The names of things and what not ...*

 ```php
 <?php